Israel approves first new settlement in more than 20 years

 Story highlights

-- New settlement is intended for Israelis removed from an unsanctioned outpost that was destroyed
+- New settlement is intended for Israelis removed from an unsanctioned outpost

-- Israel also advances plans to construct 2,000 homes inside existing settlements
+- Israel also advances plans to construct 2,000 homes in existing settlements

 (CNN)Israel's Security Cabinet on Thursday unanimously approved the construction of a new settlement in the West Bank, according to a message from the Prime Minister's office, marking the state's first new settlement in Palestinian territory in more than 20 years.